A Complete Guide to Behavior-Based Safety Culture in the Workplace

 KPIs should be specific, measurable goals that are easy to track and monitor over time.
 For example, a KPI could be “reduce workplace injuries by 10%” or “ensure all employees complete their required OSHA training within 30 days of hire.”

-These types of KPIs provide a clear goal for the organization and will help them easily track their progress towards achieving it.
+These types of KPIs provide a clear goal for the organization and will help it easily track its progress towards achieving it.

-In addition to tracking KPIs, organizations should also use incident rate calculations to measure safety performance.
-Incident rates allow you to compare your organization’s rate of incidents relative to industry standards or other benchmarks.
+Alongside KPIs, organizations should also use incident rate calculations to measure safety performance.
+These rates help you compare your organization’s performance with industry standards.

 Common incident rate calculations include Lost Time Injury Frequency Rates (LTIFR), Total Recordable Incident Rates (TRIR), and Severity Rates (SR).
 All three of these metrics provide valuable insight into an organization’s overall safety performance.

 Protex AI is one of the best tools for organizations looking to introduce a culture around behavior-based safety.
-It empowers EHS teams by giving them access to crucial video evidence, allowing them to analyze unsafe events, understand what caused them, and then focus on educating employees.
+It empowers EHS teams by giving them access to video evidence of unsafe events, helping them identify root causes, and then focusing on educating employees.

-Protex also helps organizations proactively address safety challenges by providing real-time insights and data-driven solutions to enhance a workplace safety culture.
+The platform also supports proactive safety efforts with real-time insights and data-driven solutions that improve workplace safety culture.
 To see how Protex AI can transform your safety programs, watch our demo.